micahasmith/micahasmith.github.io/_posts/2015-01-26-docker-tag-example.md

 Tag an image into a repository

   -f, --force=false    Force
-core@core-01 ~/share/containers/webapp-test $
 ```

-If you're new to docker (as I am), this doesn't make a ton of sense.
+If you're new to docker (as I am) this doesn't make a ton of sense.
 What's worse, the info for it on the docker website is a mirror of the above.

 ### A Walkthrough